j-f-d/hass-esi-thermostat/README.md

 # ESI WiFi Thermostat Home Assistant Integration

 This is a custom integration for Home Assistant that adds support for control of ESI WiFi Thermostats.
 It enables temperature management and thermostat configuration directly within Home Assistant.
-This version attempts to follow best practices more closely for the development of HACS integrations.
+This version attempts to follow [the rules] more closely for the development of HASS integrations.

 To that end I have developed a PyPI module called [esi-controls-async] in line with the Home Assistant docs for [Building a Python library for an API] which is used by this integration.

+Before using the configuration, you should set up your thermostats and give them names using the [ESI Centro App].
+This creates an association in the ESI cloud servers between the device id and the name by which you identify the device, which is used by the integration.
+The device name can be changed in the [ESI Centro App] from the "Device setting" page and will be reflected in HASS after an integration reload.

 ## Known Supported Devices